StarNet: Joint Action-Space Prediction with Star Graphs and Implicit Global Frame Self-Attention: RELATED WORK

 VectorNet~\cite{gao2020vectornet} is a seminal work that uses graph-based map representations.
 This approach fits polylines to map elements and dissects them into their constituent vectors.
 Then, fully-connected graphs are constructed per map element, which are aggregated by a \ac{GNN} into a feature vector.
 This procedure is used as a basis in further works~\cite{zhao2020tnt}, \cite{tolstaya2021identifying}, \cite{liu2021multimodal}.
 Alternative approaches are~\cite{liang2020learning} and~\cite{zeng2021lanercnn}, redefining the graph convolution operation with additional adjacency matrices in order to capture a larger receptive field.
 Consequently, they are able to capture a longer range longitudinally, as well as account for the different semantic meaning of lateral lanes.
 Another class of works is~\cite{pan2020lane} and~\cite{khandelwal2020if}, which model attention to specific lanes or sections along a reference polyline, constructed by concatenating individual polyline points.
 In the case of~\cite{khandelwal2020if}, this enables placement of hypothetical goals along the polyline to condition the trajectory prediction.

 Works like VectorNet construct fully-connected subgraphs for each map element in order to mitigate the \ac{GNN} information bottleneck\footnote{Modeling the full map connectivity as a mesh-like natural graph and interweaving the agents nodes would result in long chains of propagated information.
 Learning over such a graph would necessitate many iterations of message passing and yield over-smoothed node embeddings.}~\cite{alon2020bottleneck} problem.
 This enables each graph node to be no more than one hop away from any other node.
 However, as a result, unnecessary information is shared between vectors that are not physically close but are part of the same polyline.
 Thus,~\cite{gao2020vectornet} only considers the nodes within a distance threshold to the predicted vehicle, in turn limiting the receptive field in aggregation.
-Another issue is that \cite{gao2020vectornet} includes ordering information into the node attributes via an integer index, which raises correctness questions since integers are combined with floating point features such as $xy$ positions.
+Furthermore, \cite{gao2020vectornet} includes ordering information into the node attributes via an integer index, which raises correctness questions since integers are combined with floating point features such as $xy$ positions.

-In our work, instead of connecting vectors by their polyline membership, we ask the question, which parts of a polyline are the most relevant \textit{to an agent}?
+Regarding the \textbf{map-representation} aspect of our work, instead of connecting vectors by their polyline membership, we ask the question, which parts of a polyline are the most relevant \textit{to an agent}?
 We task a \ac{GAT}~\cite{velivckovic2017graph} with the answer; the attention mechanism learns to determine the most relevant vectors without artificially limiting the receptive field.
 Furthermore, our map representation is simpler to pre-process than~\cite{liang2020learning}, \cite{zeng2021lanercnn} since we use standard graph convolutions, as well as~\cite{khandelwal2020if}, \cite{pan2020lane}, since we do not manually select the reference polyline and allow other map element types to be attended to as well.